integralfx/MemTestHelper/DDR4 OC Guide.md

   * With more DIMMs and/or dual rank DIMMs, you may need higher VCCSA and VCCIO than suggested.
 * tRCD and tRP are linked, meaning if you set tRCD 16 but tRP 17, both will run at the higher timing (17).
 This limitation is why many ICs don't do as well on Intel and why B-die is a good match for Intel.
   * On Asrock and EVGA UEFIs, they're combined into tRCDtRP.
 On ASUS UEFIs, tRP is hidden.
 On MSI and Gigabyte UEFIs, tRCD and tRP are visible but setting them to different values just sets both of them to the higher value.
-* Expected memory latency range: 40ns - 50ns.
+* Expected memory latency range: 40 ns – 50 ns.
-   * Expected memory latency range for Samsung B-Die: 35ns - 45ns.
+   * Expected memory latency range for Samsung B-Die: 35 ns – 45 ns.
    * Overall, latency varies between generations due to a difference in die size (ringbus).
 As a result, a 9900K will have slightly lower latency than a 10700K at the same settings since the 10700K has the same die as a 10900K.
    * Latency is affected by the RTLs and IOLs.
 Generally speaking, higher quality boards and overclocking oriented boards will be more direct in their routing of the memory traces and will likely have lower RTLs and IOLs.
 On some motherboards, changing RTLs and IOLs have no effect.

 ### AMD - AM4
 Some terminology:
 * MCLK: Real memory clock (half of the effective RAM speed).
-For example, for DDR4-3200 the MCLK is 1600MHz.
+For example, for DDR4-3200 the MCLK is 1600 MHz.
 * FCLK: Infinity Fabric clock.
 * UCLK: Unified memory controller clock.
 Half of MCLK when MCLK and FCLK are not equal (desynchronised, 2:1 mode).
 * On Zen and Zen+, MCLK == FCLK == UCLK.
-However on Zen2 and Zen3, you can specify FCLK.
-If MCLK is 1600MHz (DDR4-3200) and you set FCLK to 1600MHz, UCLK will also be 1600MHz unless you set MCLK:UCLK ratio to 2:1 (also known as UCLK DIV mode, etc.).
-However, if you set FCLK to 1800MHz, UCLK will run at 800MHz (desynchronised).
+However on Zen 2 and Zen 3, you can specify FCLK.
+If MCLK is 1600 MHz (DDR4-3200) and you set FCLK to 1600 MHz, UCLK will also be 1600 MHz unless you set MCLK:UCLK ratio to 2:1 (also known as UCLK DIV mode, etc.).
+However, if you set FCLK to 1800 MHz, UCLK will run at 800 MHz (desynchronised).

 * Ryzen 1000 and 2000's IMC can be a bit finnicky when overclocking and can't hit as high frequencies as Intel can.
 Ryzen 3000 and 5000's IMCs are much better and are more or less on par with Intel's newer Skylake based CPUs ie. 9th gen and 10th gen.
 * SOC voltage is the voltage to the IMC and like with Intel, it's not recommended to leave it on auto.
-Typical ranges for this value range around 1.00V and 1.10V.
-Higher values are generally acceptable, and may be necessary in stabilizing higher capacity memory and may aid in attaining FCLK stability.
+Typical ranges for this value range around 1.00 V and 1.10 V. Higher values are generally acceptable, and may be necessary in stabilizing higher capacity memory and may aid in attaining FCLK stability.
 * By contrast, when SOC voltage is set too high, memory instability can occur.
-This negative scaling typically occurs between 1.15V and 1.25V on most Ryzen CPUs.
+This negative scaling typically occurs between 1.15 V and 1.25 V on most Ryzen CPUs.
   > There are clear differences in how the memory controller behaves on the different CPU specimens.
-The majority of the CPUs will do DDR4-3466 or higher at 1.050V SoC voltage, however the difference lies in how the different specimens react to the voltage.
+The majority of the CPUs will do DDR4-3466 or higher at 1.050 V SoC voltage, however the difference lies in how the different specimens react to the voltage.
 Some of the specimens seem scale with the increased SoC voltage, while the others simply refuse to scale at all or in some cases even illustrate negative scaling.
-All of the tested samples illustrated negative scaling (i.e. more errors or failures to train) when higher than 1.150V SoC was used.
-In all cases the maximum memory frequency was achieved at =< 1.100V SoC voltage.
+All of the tested samples illustrated negative scaling (i.e. more errors or failures to train) when higher than 1.150 V SoC was used.
+In all cases the maximum memory frequency was achieved at =< 1.100 V SoC voltage.
   [~ The Stilt](https://forums.anandtech.com/threads/ryzen-strictly-technical.2500572/page-72#post-39391302)
 * On Ryzen 3000, there's also CLDO_VDDG (commonly abbreviated to VDDG, not to be confused with CLDO_VDD**P**), which is the voltage to the Infinity Fabric.
-SOC voltage should be at least 40mV above CLDO_VDDG as CLDO_VDDG is derived from SOC voltage.
+SOC voltage should be at least 40 mV above CLDO_VDDG as CLDO_VDDG is derived from SOC voltage.
   > Most cLDO voltages are regulated from the two main power rails of the CPU.
 In case of cLDO_VDDG and cLDO_VDDP, they are regulated from the VDDCR_SoC plane.
 Because of this, there are couple rules.
-For example, if you set the VDDG to 1.100V, while your actual SoC voltage under load is 1.05V the VDDG will stay roughly at 1.01V max.
+For example, if you set the VDDG to 1.100 V, while your actual SoC voltage under load is 1.05 V the VDDG will stay roughly at 1.01 V max.
-Likewise if you have VDDG set to 1.100V and start increasing the SoC voltage, your VDDG will raise as well.
-I don't have the exact figure, but you can assume that the minimum drop-out voltage (Vin-Vout) is around 40mV.
+Likewise if you have VDDG set to 1.100 V and start increasing the SoC voltage, your VDDG will raise as well.
+I don't have the exact figure, but you can assume that the minimum drop-out voltage (Vin-Vout) is around 40 mV.
-Meaning you ACTUAL SoC voltage has to be at least by this much higher, than the requested VDDG for it to take effect as it is requested.
+Meaning your actual SoC voltage has to be at least by this much higher, than the requested VDDG for it to take effect as it is requested.
 Adjusting the SoC voltage alone, unlike on previous gen. parts doesn't do much if anything at all.
-The default value is fixed 1.100V and AMD recommends keeping it at that level.
+The default value is fixed 1.100 V and AMD recommends keeping it at that level.
 Increasing the VDDG helps with the fabric overclocking in certain scenarios, but not always.
-1800MHz FCLK should be doable at the default 0.9500V value and for pushing the limits it might be beneficial to increase it to =< 1.05V (1.100 - 1.125V SoC, depending on the load-line).
+1800 MHz FCLK should be doable at the default 0.9500 V value and for pushing the limits it might be beneficial to increase it to =< 1.05 V (1.100 - 1.125 V SoC, depending on the load-line).
   [~ The Stilt](https://www.overclock.net/forum/28031966-post35.html)
   * On AGESA 1.0.0.4 or newer VDDG is separated into VDDG IOD and VDDG CCD for the I/O die and the chiplets parts, respectively.